 Huawei bundles the laptop with a compact 65W charger, more than adequately sized for this configuration.
 It’s small and light and integrates the wall-plug into the brick, but some of you might not like its rather unusual white color, which I’d reckon will dirt-up easily.
 I do appreciate that Huawei didn’t skimp on the quality, opting for a thick cable that should age well.

-The MateBook D 15 is a 2018-model and only available in a handful of regions at the time of this article.
+The MateBook D 15 is available in a handful of regions at the time of this article.

 Follow this link for updated prices and configurations at the time you’re reading the article.